nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 both from the `Logic` class.

-As a side note, `initWorldMap` initialises the main World Map which is based on distances, while `altWorldMap` boots up a side, read-only World Map based on the flight cost paths.
+As a side note, `initWorldMap` initialises the main World Map which is based on distances, while `altWorldMap` boots up a side World Map based on the flight cost paths.

 NOTE: As of V2.1 `EditMap` is no longer used.

 ![](documentationPics/worldmap2.1.png)
-<div style="text-align: center;">Figure 3.1.1: World Map Sequence Diagram Part 1</div>
+<div style="text-align: center;">Figure 3.1: World Map Sequence Diagram Part 1</div>

 ![](documentationPics/worldmap2.2.png)
-<div style="text-align: center;">Figure 3.1.2: World Map Sequence Diagram Part 2</div>
+<div style="text-align: center;">Figure 3.1: World Map Sequence Diagram Part 2</div>
 (The diagrams are split into 2 parts to ensure higher picture resolution)

 The `initWorldMap` command is called which then processes the flight data by calling `readData`, with the data